 About Insolvency and Trustee Service

-The certification applies to all Insolvency offices and covers the full scope of services provided to the New Zealand public, including:
+This alignment applies to all ITS offices and covers the full scope of services provided to the New Zealand public, including:

 • Administration of bankruptcies